 This is more like it.
-Fiocchi makes good ammo… it has been reasonably-priced and reliable for me.
-(Of course, right now is not a good time to judge ammo availability but the other two factors still hold true).
+Fiocchi makes good ammo.
+It’s reasonably priced and reliable for me.
+(Of course, right now is not a good time to judge ammo availability, but the other two factors still hold true).

 If I were to keep this gun, these targets would make me want to investigate the loads I shot here further.
 The accuracy of each is not bad and would bear further development.
 The handloader in me never wants to give up finding the best load for each gun, and this Shield is no exception.

-Having said that, the recoil wasn’t what you might expect from a 20-ounce polymer-framed pistol.
+The recoil wasn’t what you might expect from a 20-ounce polymer-framed pistol.
 Maybe that poly frame helped to soak up some recoil — I’ve read that before but have no way of scientifically proving or disproving it.
-Anyway, the gun was controllable and kept its sights on target, for the most part.
+The gun was controllable and kept its sights on target, for the most part.
 One single gun modification that might handle felt recoil better is a ported barrel.
-Let’s explore barrel porting in a bit more detail…
+Let’s explore barrel porting in a bit more detail.

 The Performance Center Angle: Ported Barrel